jorgschonau/jorgschonau.github.io/sentiments.md

 - Charlie and the Chocolate Factory by Roald Dahl
 - Hitchhiker's Guide to the Galaxy by Douglas Adams

 I then visualized the results with Tableau.
-You'll find some examples here.
+You'll find the link for some examples further below.

 ## The Project